 Become an intern in the areas of substance use disorder and mental health treatment at Wayside.

-We are currently reviewing applications for Fall 2021 for select internships as indicated below.
-At this time, all other internship opportunities have been filled.
+We are currently reviewing applications for select internships as indicated below.
 Note: We do not offer social work or sociology internships.
-Please send inquires to firstname.lastname@example.org.
+Please send inquiries to email@example.com.

 The Wayside Women’s Treatment Center is a gender-specific, residential treatment program that provides treatment to women meeting criteria for substance use or dual diagnosis treatment.
 This program is typically 30-100 days of residential placement followed by 12 weeks of non-residential treatment and recovery maintenance.
 Licensed Alcohol and Drug Abuse Counselors work with licensed mental health professionals, medical staff, peer recovery specialists, and other supplemental services including on-site parenting groups and case management to provide a holistic array of services.